KurtOtto90/Final_Project/README.md

 ## Design Database
 - Use PostGres
-- Create multiple tables for each
+- Create tables for each factor

 ## Description of Communications Protocols:
 - Contact on Slack for any help or questions needed.